cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 In the Application's detail page, click on |who-flow|_.
 This takes you to the flow details page.
 (If you haven't already started the flow, click on the *Start* button in the right-side, below the green arrow.)
-The flow's *status* will read *Running* when it is ready to receive events.
+The flow's *status* will read *RUNNING* when it is ready to receive events.

 Now click on the *who* stream on the left side of the flow visualization, which brings up